Demian Maia: Drop to welterweight

-Welterweight Title Fight and beyond
+Welterweight title fight and beyond

 After amassing a seven-fight win streak at welterweight, Maia faced Welterweight champion Tyron Woodley on 29 July 2017 at UFC 214.
 He lost the fight via unanimous decision.

 Maia faced Colby Covington on 28 October 2017 at UFC Fight Night 119.
 He lost the fight via unanimous decision.

 Maia was tabbed as an injury replacement (filling in for Santiago Ponzinibbio) and faced Kamaru Usman on 19 May 2018 at UFC Fight Night 129 He lost the fight via unanimous decision.

 Maia faced Lyman Good on 2 February 2019 at UFC Fight Night 144.
 He won the fight via a standing rear-naked choke submission in the first round, becoming the first person to finish Good in his MMA career.

 Maia faced Anthony Rocco Martin on 29 June 2019 at UFC on ESPN: Ngannou vs. dos Santos.
 He won the fight via majority decision.

 Maia faced Ben Askren on 26 October 2019 at UFC on ESPN+ 20.
 He won the grappling affair via submission in round three.
 This fight earned him the Fight of the Night award.

 Maia faced Gilbert Burns on 14 March 2020 at UFC Fight Night 170.
 He lost the fight via technical knockout in round one.

 Maia faced Belal Muhammad on 12 June 2021 at UFC 263.
 Maia lost the fight via unanimous decision.

 In August 2021, it was reported that Maia had finished his fight contract with the UFC and was removed from the UFC roster.

 Professional grappling career

+He won the 77–87 kg weight division at 2007 ADCC Submission Wrestling World Championship, defeating Yushin Okami, Rafael Lovato, and Tarsis Humphres before submitting Flavio Almeida with an armbar in the finals.
+He also won the 2007 Super Challenge under 83 kg belt, defeating Vitelmo Kubis Bandeira by rear naked choke and Gustavo Machado by a judges decision before going on to defeat Fabio Negao by guillotine choke in the finals.